uoitwebteam/xmodule/usage.md

 $link = new Link("./details", LinkType::RELATIVE_PATH);
 ```

+As demonstrated above, the link element's type must use one of the `LinkType` constants (in this case, `RELATIVE_PATH`).

+Available link types include:

+* RELATIVE_PATH
+* EXTERNAL
+* MODULE
+* XMODULE
+* NATIVE_PLUGIN

 #### `AjaxContent`

 Some XModule elements, like the list and container element, accept _Ajax_ content in place of their regular static content; see the page on [Ajax Content](https://xmodule-docs.modolabs.net/xmodule/ajax/) for more details.
-In these cases, it is necessary to provide an `AjaxContent` instance for the element's content:
+In these cases, it is necessary to provide an `AjaxContent` instance for the element's content.

+The `AjaxContent` class requires a path argument, which points to the relative URL that will supply the "inner" content:

 ```php
 use \XModule\Container;